theo43/Irradiation_to_decay/README.md

 ```
 python main.py
 ```
-A GUI application using tkinter module then manages the code.
+A GUI designed with `tkinter` module then controls the application.

 ## Tests
 Two kind of tests have been implemented: